friemen/emacsd/README.md

 Command | Description
 --- | ---
-clojure-cheatsheet | Open cheatsheet httpd-start | Start internal http server impatient-mode | Enable buffers impatient minor mode magit-status | Show Magit buffer query-string | Replace all to end of buffer, ask for each replace-string | Replace all to end of buffer rgrep | Grep for pattern recursively in files eshell | Create buffer with terminal visual-line-mode | Switch nice word wrap on/off string-rectangle | Insert prefix to every marked line
+clojure-cheatsheet | Open cheatsheet eshell | Create buffer with terminal httpd-start | Start internal http server impatient-mode | Enable buffers impatient minor mode linum-mode | Toggle line number display on the left magit-status | Show Magit buffer query-string | Replace all to end of buffer, ask for each replace-string | Replace all to end of buffer rgrep | Grep for pattern recursively in files string-rectangle | Insert prefix to every marked line visual-line-mode | Switch nice word wrap on/off

 ## Shortcuts